kizer321/TweetsAnalyzer-UsingScalaAndSpark/README.md

-My first project in scala and spark to analyze tweets based on location, key words - just basic oparations on datasets.
+My first project in scala and spark to analyze tweets based on location, key words.